Manage Files on HDFS with Ambari Files View

 Open a terminal on your local machine, copy and paste the commands to download the sf-salaries-2011-2013.csv and sf-salaries-2014.csv files.
 We will use them while we learn file management operations.

 cd ~/Downloads # download sf-salaries-2011-2013 wget https://github.com/hortonworks/data-tutorials/raw/master/tutorials/hdp/manage-files-on-hdfs-via-cli-ambari-files-view/assets/sf-salary-datasets/sf-salaries-2011-2013.csv # download sf-salaries-2014 wget https://github.com/hortonworks/data-tutorials/raw/master/tutorials/hdp/manage-files-on-hdfs-via-cli-ambari-files-view/assets/sf-salary-datasets/sf-salaries-2014.csv mkdir sf-salary-datasets mv sf-salaries-2011-2013.csv sf-salaries-2014.csv sf-salary-datasets/

 - Step 1: Create a Directory in HDFS, Upload a file and List Contents

 - Step 2: Find Out Space Utilization in a HDFS Directory

 - Step 3: Download File From HDFS to Local Machine(Mac, Windows, Linux)

 127.0.0.1:8080.
 Use the following login credentials in Table 1.

 Table 1: Ambari Login credentials

-Ambari password setup process, refer to step 2.2 Setup Ambari Admin Password Manually of Learning the Ropes of the Hortonworks Sandbox.
+Ambari password setup process, refer to step 2.2 Setup Ambari Admin Password Manually of Learning the Ropes of the HDP Sandbox.